piaoger/MaxScriptWebServer/README.md

 1. You can change listening port in runwebserver.ms

+2. You can change 3ds Max directory in startmax.bat

+   environment variable: AUTODESK_3DSMAX_INSTALLDIR

-2. You can even modify C# source for more customizations.
+3. You can even modify C# source for more customizations.

 ```
 open the source in visual studio 2013